apache/flink/docs/concepts/programming-model.md

 ## Stateful Operations

-While many operations in a dataflow simply look at one individual *event at a time* (for example an event parser), some operations remember information across multiple events (for example window operators).
+While many operations in a dataflow look at one individual *event at a time* (for example an event parser), some operations remember information across multiple events (for example window operators).
 These operations are called **stateful**.

-The state of stateful operations is maintained in what can be thought of as an embedded key/value store.
+The state of stateful operations is maintained in what you can think of as an embedded key/value store.
 The state is partitioned and distributed strictly together with the streams that are read by the stateful operators.
 Hence, access to the key/value state is only possible on *keyed streams*, after a *keyBy()* function, and is restricted to the values associated with the current event's key.
 Aligning the keys of streams and state